 A residential customer using LPG for heating will also have to obtain a Location Test Certificate for larger containers greater than 100kg in total.

-Check out the Environmental Protection Authority (EPA) website at for further details on hazardous substances
+Check out the Environmental Protection Authority (EPA) (external link) website at for further details on hazardous substances

 How these substances are classified and what controls are needed depends on their properties.
 Classification is within nine groups: